This page includes information on:

 Ensure that you are notify CIW of confirmed cases of COVID-19 of people using the service, and members of staff (and in the case of childminders, other family members living at the premises).

 What to do if you have a suspected case at your setting

 If the child or staff member is displaying the symptoms, they should be sent home to self-isolate for 10 days and their whole household should isolate for 10 days.
 If they have a positive result, your local public health protection team will contact your setting and advise on what precautions you should take.

 A child should be moved away from other children and cared for separately with appropriate adult supervision.
 If it is not possible to isolate the child, move them to an area which is at least 2 metres away from other children.
 Ideally, a window should be opened for ventilation.
 Disposable gloves, apron and a fluid-resistant surgical mask should be worn if the child requires personal care or close contact.
 If a risk assessment determines that there is a risk of splashing to the eyes, for example from coughing, spitting, or vomiting, then eye protection should also be worn.
 If a child needs to go to the toilet while waiting to be collected, they should use a separate toilet if possible.

 What do I do while I wait for a child to be collected?

-In England, as outlined within the Protective Measures guidance: 'Settings will need to have a clear, written procedure in place for the protection of staff and children if a child develops symptoms while at the setting.
+In Wales, as outlined within the Protective Measures guidance: 'Settings will need to have a clear, written procedure in place for the protection of staff and children if a child develops symptoms while at the setting.
 Their parent/carer should be called immediately and the child collected and taken home.
 Young sick children will need to be cared for until they are collected.'

 Should there be a delay in a parent collecting a symptomatic child, you should contact the local environmental health officer via your local council’s website.